kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 ## Real Time Process Monitoring Windows Phone 8.1

-This is a Windows Phone 8.1 project created using Visual Studio 2015 and Windows Phone 8.1 SDK
+The second part of our project is a Windows Phone 8.1 app created using Visual Studio 2015 and Windows Phone 8.1 SDK

-You can receive alert messages from Real Time Process Monitoring service.
-You also receive messages from more than one server.
+This app will receive alert messages from the Real Time Process Monitoring service.
+It can handle messages from more than one server, each over the **PNRTPM** channel.

-This project is responsible to process alert messages from **PNRTPM** channel.

 ![Real Time Process Monitoring Logo](https://raw.github.com/marceloinacio/PubnubBlog/master/Real-Time-Process-Monitoring/HowTo/images/windowsphone81.png)

-This is the `mainpage.xaml` of figure above using `XAML` notation.
-We created a grid for messages and a button to starts and stops monitoring.
+The `mainpage.xaml` file below creates the app seen above using `XAML` notation.
+It creates a grid for messages and a button to start and stop monitoring.
 ``` xml
 <Page
     xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"